pololu/rpicsim/docs/KnownIssues.md

 _MPLAB X version affected: all tested versions_

-The workaround is to simply set any variables defined in user ID space to the correct values from Ruby before running the simulation.
+If your firmware uses variables stored in user ID space, the workaround for this issue is to simply set any variables defined in user ID space to the correct values from Ruby before running the simulation.
 This issue is tested in `spec/integration/program_memory_variable_spec.rb`.